omeka/classic-enduser/docs/GettingStarted/Searching.md

 Troubleshooting
 ---------------------------------------------------
 **Seeing unpublished items when searching on the public side**:
-If you are still logged in to your Omeka installation, you will see all items on the public and admin side.
+If you are still logged in to your Omeka Classic installation, you will see all items on the public and admin side.
 Try logging out or visiting the site in a different browser (where you are not logged in).

 **If you are having trouble finding words you know are in your install, the following may be part of the problem:**